ManishBisht777/quick-invoice/README.md

 - [ ] Auth using next-auth
 - [ ] Save invoices online
 - [ ] Signature upload
+- [ ] Save client details for future to save in one click

 If you have some suggestions, feel free to create an issue.